process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 - [Manual Task Detection Pull Request](https://github.com/process-analytics/bpmn-visualization-js/pull/582/files)

+### BPMN model update

+When changing the model, the image representing the model in the documentation needs to be updated as well.

+The source of the image is stored as a [draw.io file](../architecture/images/architecture/internal-model.drawio).

+To update this file
+- edit it with https://app.diagrams.net or with the `diagrams.net` desktop application
+- store the modified file in the repository
+- export it as SVG and store it in [the repository](../architecture/images/architecture/internal-model.svg) as well

 ### What to change?

 Except for special container elements like `Pool`, `Lane` and `Subprocess`, detecting a new BPMN element only requires to